·

 skimming foam off jam.

 • Fill the jars.
-Ladle hot jam into the prepared jars, leaving a 1/4-inch headspace.
-Use the bubble remover/headspace tool to remove any air bubbles and adjust the headspace if necessary.
-Wipe the rim of each jar with a clean cloth to remove any jam or residue.
-Center the lid on the jar, apply the band, and adjust to fingertip-tight.
+Carefully ladle the hot jam into prepared jars, leaving a 1/4-inch headspace at the top.
+Use a bubble remover tool to release any trapped air bubbles, then re-check the headspace, adjusting if necessary.
+Then, wipe the rims of the jars with a clean cloth to remove any residue, place the lids on the jars, and screw on the bands to fingertip-tight.

 process of ladling jam into cars.

 • Process the jars.
-Place the filled jars in the canner ensuring they are completely covered with water by at least 1 inch.
-Cover the canner and bring the water to a gentle, steady boil.
-Process the jars for 10 minutes, adjusting for altitude if necessary.
-Turn off the heat, remove the canner lid, and let the jars stand in the water for 5 minutes.
+Place the filled jars in the canner, making sure they are completely covered with water by at least 1 inch.
+Then, cover the canner and bring the water to a gentle, steady boil.
+Next, process the jars for 10 minutes, adjusting for altitude if necessary.
+Once done, turn off the heat, remove the canner lid, and let the jars sit in the hot water for 5 minutes.

 jars in waterbath canner.

-• Cool Down.
-Remove the jars from the water using the jar lifter and place them on a kitchen towel, leaving some space between each jar.
-Let the jars cool undisturbed for 12-24 hours.
+• Cool down.
+Using a jar lifter, carefully remove the jars from the canner and place them on a kitchen towel, spaced slightly apart.
+Let the jars cool undisturbed for 12-24 hours to make sure proper sealing.

 jars of jam cooling on counter.

-• Check Seals: After 24 hours, check that the lids have sealed by pressing down on the center of each lid.
-If the lid does not pop back, the seal is good.
-Label your jars and store them in a cool, dark place.
+• Check seals.
+After 24 hours, check each jar’s seal by pressing down on the center of the lid.
+If the lid doesn’t pop back, the jar is properly sealed.
+Label your jars with the contents and the date, then store them in a cool, dark place.

 Notes